 The workshop was very well attended and attracted local students, faculty members, and researchers and urban policy makers.
 At the round-table session at the end of the workshop, it was decided that proceedings will be submitted for publication in a South Asian journal.

-The full conference program can be downloaded here.
+The full workshop program can be downloaded here.